 What are the most positive parts of your relationship with your children?

 What are you most proud of about yourself as a parent to your children?

-On a scale of 0–10 where 0 means that you are unable to keep your children safe as a result of AOD use and 10 means that your children are completely safe and not affected at all by AOD use, where would you put things on the scale for you and your family right now?
+On a scale of 0–10 where 0 means that you are unable to keep your children safe as a result of alcohol and other drugs use and 10 means that your children are completely safe and not affected at all by alcohol and other drugs use, where would you put things on the scale for you and your family right now?

 Where would your children put it?